songlh15/tidydata/README.md

 #### Step 2.

 Read feasures.txt in using read.table() and get rid of special characters like '()-' to make varialbe names easy to handle.
-Using grep() to find those varialbes with 'mean()' or 'std()' and exclude meanFreq using sqlpf(), subset and keep only those variables, adding 'act' and 'subjectid' to traintest dataset.
+Using grep() to find those varialbes with 'mean()' or 'std()' and exclude meanFreq using sqldf(), subset and keep only those variables, adding 'act' and 'subjectid' to traintest dataset.

 #### step 3.